 When you think your baby is ready, talk to your doctor about it.
 Once you have your doctor’s OK, try introducing solids for the first time when your baby is not tired or cranky.
 It’s best for your baby to be a little hungry, but not starving.

-To make eating solids for the first time smoother, give your baby a little breast milk and/or formula first.
+To make the experience of eating solids for the first time smoother, give your baby a little breast milk and/or formula first.
 Then try giving him very small spoonfuls of food, and end with more milk.

-Talk your baby through the process; he or she may not know what to do!
-And don’t be surprised if most of the food ends up everywhere else except your baby’s mouth!
+Talk to your baby through the process; he may not know what to do!
+And don’t be surprised if most of the food ends up everywhere but in his mouth!
 You can increase the amount of food progressively, giving your baby time to learn how to swallow solids.

 Which food should I give my baby first?

-Usually, single-grain cereals are introduced first but there is no medical evidence that introducing solid foods in any particular order is better for your baby.
+Usually, single-grain cereals are introduced first, but there is no medical evidence that says that introducing solid foods in any particular order is better for your baby.
 For example, most people believe that introducing fruits first will make your baby develop a dislike for vegetables, but there is no evidence proving that.

-When introducing single-ingredient pureed vegetables, fruit, or meat, it’s best to go slow, that way you can identify if your baby has an allergic response to something.
+When introducing single-ingredient pureed vegetables, fruit, or meat, it’s best to go slow.
+That way you can identify if your baby has an allergic reaction to something.
 Introduce one food at a time and wait several days before trying another one.

 For more information, visit these sites: